DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

     - Student Finance
     - Financial Support
 ---
 For most postgraduate teacher training courses in England you need to pay a tuition fee.

 ## Postgraduate teacher training course fees

 The maximum tuition fee for a postgraduate teacher training course for UK applicants is:

-* £9,250 per year for a full-time course
+* $fees_pgitt_domestic-full-time$ per year for a full-time course
-* £6,935 per year for a part-time course
+* $fees_pgitt_domestic-part-time$ per year for a part-time course

 ### Non-UK citizens
 Tuition fees for postgraduate teacher training courses for non-UK citizens vary depending on the provider.

 The maximum tuition fee for a postgraduate teacher training course for non-UK citizens is about:

-* £36,000 per year for a full-time course
+* $fees_pgitt_international-max-full-time$ per year for a full-time course
-* £17,500 per year for a part-time course
+* $fees_pgitt_international-max-part-time$ per year for a part-time course

 Find out more about [fees and financial support for non-UK trainee teachers](/non-uk-teachers/fees-and-funding-for-non-uk-trainees).

 ## Additional costs
 You’ll also need to be able to cover your living costs and any travel expenses if you need to travel to school placements.
 Find out about [student finance for teacher training](/funding-and-support/tuition-fee-and-maintenance-loans).